EULAR Privacy Policy

-The European Alliance of Associations for Rheumatology (hereinafter "EULAR" or "we") collects your personal data.
+The European Alliance of Associations for Rheumatology, Kilchberg, Switzerland (hereinafter "EULAR" or "we") collects your personal data.
 EULAR, as data controller, processes your personal data in accordance with the provisions of the Swiss Data Protection Act (hereinafter "DPA") and the European General Data Protection Regulation (hereinafter "GDPR").
-This Data Protection Policy describes how we process and use your personal data.
+This Data Protection Policy describes how we process your personal data.

 1. What personal data do we collect?

-"Personal data" means information that relates to you or that we may otherwise associate with you.
-The personal data we collect includes the following data: your first and last name, title, postal address, e-mail address, telephone number, gender, date of birth, field of activity, education and company.
+The personal data we collect includes the following data: your first and last name, title, postal address, e-mail address, telephone number, gender, date of birth, field of activity, education, carrier and employer, payment data (when you make a payment), preferences and interests, communication data that you provide us with.

-When you access our website, the following data is stored in log files: IP address, date, time, browser inquiry and general information transmitted to the operating system or browser.
+When you access our services, the following data is stored in log files: IP address, date, time, browser inquiry, traffic information, metadata, websites clicks and general information transmitted to the operating system or browser.

 2. How do we collect your personal data?

-We also uses tracking technologies such as cookies to collect data stated above to better understand how users use the EULAR website.
-These technologies help us to manage the EULAR website and improve its user-friendliness.
-For example, we can see if your computer has previously connected to us and see which areas of the EULAR website are most frequently used.
+We also use tracking technologies such as cookies to collect data to better understand how users use the EULAR website and to improve security.

-3. For what purpose do we process your personal data?
+3. For what purpose do we process your personal data and on what legal bases?

 4. Who do we provide your personal data to?